Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

 Botanical Name: Crassula tetragona

-This low-maintenance succulent showcases needle-like, awl-shaped leaves having a rich hue of apple-green on small, trunk-like stems.
+This low-maintenance succulent showcases needle-like, awl-shaped leaves with a rich apple-green hue on small, trunk-like stems.
 You can also grow it as bonsai.

 23. Variegated Jade Plant